temporalio/features/features/data_converter/transfer_types/spec.md

 A transfer converter declaration applies only to the exact model type on which it is declared.
 Declarations are not inherited from a base type.

 A subclass or other derived type can declare its own converter independently of its base type.

-#### Transfer Type Nullability

-TransferTypeConverters should specify a non-null transfer type.

-#### Failure conversion

-Failure conversion should NOT use the transfer converter.